 Book a dog sledding tour and you will be in for a memorable experience.
 Most of these tours are coupled with helicopter rides that fly you over breathtaking views of glaciers and land you at a secluded campsite for an adrenaline-filled dogsled ride.
 Rush down a snowfield as a team of Alaskan huskies pull you, and listen to the fascinating stories that the musher has to entertain you.
 Do not be surprised if this experience turns out to be the highlight of your Alaskan trip.

-With all these exciting things to do in Alaska, you better pack your bags and get ready to explore this wild US state.
+With all these exciting things to do in Alaska, plan your adventure trip with Alaska Trip Planner and pack your bags and get ready to explore this wild US state.